 In an interesting twist, the “villainess”, Amneris, for all her frequent histrionic rages, is ultimately quite sympathetic; you feel for her just as deeply as you do Aida or Radames.
 Indeed, in a way she is more of a tragic figure than either of them: not only does she have to live with her grief and guilt while the other two are united in death, but she doesn’t even get the consolation of knowing she was loved back.
 Verdi had hinted at this kind of antivillain character before, as when he gave Il Trovatore’s antagonist the Count de Luna a breathtakingly beautiful love aria to remind us that from his own perspective, he wasn’t really a bad guy.
 Still, he had never done so this overtly before in his career, and indeed, never would again, as the first of his two remaining Operas, Otello, would have the most unambiguous monster in all of literature for its villain, and his last, Falstaff, is a lighthearted comedy with no real villains to speak of at all.

 The other great subversion of the Grand Opera form was created by Hector Berlioz, a man who seemed to be born to subvert any and all traditions.
-Many of the great Classical composers were extremely eccentric (look at Mozart, Beethoven or Wagner, just to name a few of the most obvious examples), but Berlioz was in fact legitimately insane (he had once seriously contemplated murdering a romantic rival, to the point of actually arming himself and donning a disguise with intent to do so), and that is definitely reflected in his music.
+Many of the great Classical composers were extremely eccentric (look at Mozart, Beethoven or Wagner, just to name a few of the most obvious examples), but Berlioz was in fact legitimately insane (he had once seriously contemplated murdering a romantic rival, to the point of actually arming himself. donning a disguise. and boarding a train with intent to do so), and that is definitely reflected in his music.
 He wrote the Symphonie Fantastique (a famous tone poem/symphony hybrid as outrageous and insane as Berlioz himself) as an expression of his doomed love for an English actress he had been stalking a few years earlier, and in one of those great Classical music anecdotes that are as sweet as they are frightening, when she heard it, it actually induced her to marry him.

 His magnum opus for the theater was Les Troyens, a massive five-hour retelling of Virgil’s Aeneid that resembled Wagner’s Gotterdammurung with a more conventional aria/recitative vocal structure.
 Of course, because Berlioz was not Wagner and didn’t have a hoard of wealthy followers convinced he was the messiah of music, the work never actually got performed in full while he was alive, and is still very rarely performed today, even by the standards of overlong and ostentatious Grand Operas.
 Still, it did have an ambition and uncompromising integrity that were almost unknown to the genre outside of the two aforementioned Verdi works, and the music, like all of Berlioz’ compositions, is a wild, unfettered, almost proto-expressionistic picture of the unbalanced mind of what was perhaps Classical music’s most tortured genius of all.